huonglt/openlaw/README.md

 ### Installing

-Clone the repo to your directory
+Clone the repo to your directory<br/>
+To install npm dependencies<br/>
-Run npm install or yarn install to install npm dependencies
+Run npm install <br/>
+or yarn install

 ## To run the app
 npm start or yarn start